 Let’s take an example.
-Charity A requires a real income of £60,000 per annum, for a period of 20 years and has a basket of investments valued at £1,000,000 allocated in line with the FTSE APCIMS Income Index.
+Charity A requires a real income of £60,000 per annum, for a period of 20 years and has a basket of investments valued at £1,000,000 allocated in line with the index of large UK companies APCIMS Income Index.

 We need to estimate risk and return characteristics for Charity A’s portfolio.
 Looking at the make-up of assets, we estimate the annual expected rate of return to be 6.9% with an associated annual standard deviation (risk) of 9.5%.

 The table presents the results, for a range of income levels starting at £30,000 and rising to £100,000 per annum.

 |Probability of ‘ruin’||1%||2%||4%||8%||14%||20%||28%||35%|